 For those who have never tried or heard of rap jumping before, it’s an exciting new way to push your limits.
-A highly advanced form of rope work, it’s not dissimilar to other methods of descent such as abseiling – however, there are certain characteristics that separate the Rap Jumping TM method from other types of rope work.
+A highly advanced form of rope work, it’s not dissimilar to other methods of descent such as abseiling – however, there are certain characteristics that separate the Rap Jumping method from other types of rope work.

 It’s easy to confuse the different descent methods, as there are many similarities and names are often used interchangeably.
 If you struggle to differentiate between abseiling, Aussie rappelling, deepelling and angel jumping you’re not alone; this article is designed to provide some clarity!

 Abseiling – which is also known as the ‘standard rappel’ – is defined as the controlled descent of a vertical drop by way of a fixed rope.
 Feet remain in contact with the vertical surface and the climber essentially walks backwards down the wall whilst letting the rope slide steadily through the belay device.